dgaydukov/cert-spring5/files/spring5.md

 ### Spring MVC

-`@RestController` - convenience annotation => `@Controller` + `@ResponseBody` (convert response into json) `@RequestMapping(path = "/api")` - can add it to controller, so all methods would have this url as base `@SessionAttributes` - post request gets the same instance of the model attribute object that was placed into the get request.
+`@RestController` - convenience annotation => `@Controller` + `@ResponseBody` (convert method return type into http response using `HttpMessageConverter` implementations)
+`@RequestMapping(path = "/api")` - can add it to controller, so all methods would have this url as base `@SessionAttributes` (class level only) - post request gets the same instance of the model attribute object that was placed into the get request.
 `@CrossOrigin(origins="*")` - set origin to anybody, by default it same-host `PUT` vs. `PATCH`. put - opposite to get, so it to replace whole object for url.
 Patch - is to replace some fields within the object.
-`@RequestParam` - have field required (default true), so if you don't pass param field you got exception.
+`@RequestParam/@PathVariable` - have field required (default true), so if you don't pass param field you got exception.
 If you set it to false value would be null (if your value is primitive you got `IllegalStateException: Optional int parameter 'id' is present but cannot be translated into a null value due to being declared as a primitive type.
 Consider declaring it as object wrapper for the corresponding primitive type.`)
 `ContextLoaderListener` (implements `ServletContextListener`) load root web app context.